Home » Traveling In Italy » RENTING A CAR IN FLORENCE (ITALY) – 2026 Advice from a Local

 • Pick the best location for you and your trip.
 If you have anxiety about driving in Florence, just take the tram to the airport and rent your car there.

 • Unfortunately, there aren’t any set days or hours that are the busiest, so I can’t tell you the best time to rent your car to avoid crowds.
 In the busiest times, it’s not uncommon to wait for an hour (and occasionally longer).
+Rental office lines in the city center are busiest in the morning, when everyone checks out of their hotel and heads to the car rental office.
+In the summer, early mornings are busiest because people want to avoid the heat and get an early start.
 Rental office lines in the city center locations do tend to be shorter after 1:00pm, but keep in mind that the summer heat in Florence is intense, so you may not want to wait in the heat (the offices have A/C but with so many people and doors constantly opening, it’s still hot).
 The airport car rental office lines totally depend on flights, so it’s tough to give a recommended rental time there (to avoid crowds).

 Important: Make sure you rent your car for Florence (Firenze) and not for Florence, South Carolina.
 It’s a common mistake.